ImGCL: Revisiting Graph Contrastive Learning on Imbalanced Node Classification: Experiments

-\textbf{Per-class analysis.} We analyze the per-class recall and precision in Fig.~\ref{fig:per-class} to better understand the model bias on the imbalanced node classification.
+\paragraph{Per-Class Analysis.} We analyze the per-class recall and precision in Fig.~\ref{fig:per-class} to better understand how ImGCL can help improve GCL methods on the imbalanced node classification.
 We test GBT on Amazon-computers under imbalanced experimental settings introduced in Sec.~\ref{sec:exp_setup}.
 The GBT baseline model exhibits highly skewed performance on head and tail classes.
 The recall on the most majority and minority class is 82.0\% and 4.1\% respectively, while the corresponding numbers for precision are 30.9\% and 95.8\%.
 We observe that GBT falsely classifies most of the tail class samples into head classes with low conﬁdence but have high conﬁdence on the correctly classiﬁed nodes in tail classes~\cite{wei2021crest}.
-In contrast, GBT with ImGCL obtains relatively balanced recall and precision value on both head (the most majority precision: 30.9\% $\rightarrow$ 81.2\%) and tail (the most minority recall: 4.1\% $\rightarrow$ 88.2\%) classes, which leads to the substantial improvement in the overall accuracy (\ie 39.06\% $\rightarrow$ 78.62\%) across all classes, as shown in Table~\ref{table:ablation}.
+In contrast, GBT with ImGCL obtains relatively balanced recall and precision value on both head (the most majority precision: 30.9\% $\rightarrow$ 81.2\%) and tail (the most minority recall: 4.1\% $\rightarrow$ 88.2\%) classes, which leads to the substantial improvement in the overall accuracy (\ie 42.17\% $\rightarrow$ 78.62\%) across all classes, as shown in Table 3.

-\textbf{Visualization.} For a more intuitive comparison and to further demonstrate the effectiveness of the ImGCL framework, we design experiments of visualization on Amazon-computers.
-We utilize the output embeddings on the last layer of GBT w $\&$ w/o ImGCL before \emph{softmax} and plot the learned representation of the testing graph dataset using t-SNE~\cite{van2008visualizing}.
-As in Fig.~\ref{fig:tsne}, GBT w/o ImGCL clearly exhibits minority collapse~\cite{fang2021exploring}.
-In Fig.~\ref{fig:tsne} (a), where the representations in tail classes are mixed together, which fundamentally limits the performance of the baseline model on the tail classes.
-In comparison, the learned embeddings of GBT+ImGCL has distinct boundaries among different classes and more compact intra-class structures.